How to use ash in your garden - 6 unexpected ways to reuse burnt-out wood embers

 Perhaps the most surprising of all the cleaning hacks, you can use fire ashes as a natural means for cleaning gardening tools and outdoor glass windows.
 Similarly to how you can use old towels in your garden, the ashes can remove the excess dirt and grime without the worry of making a mess.

-This cleaning paste is good for use on the things in your garden you should never pressure wash, such as decorative items and delicate ceramic pots – as an alternative for cleaning terracotta pots.
+You can make a simple paste by combining ashes and water.
+This is good for use on the things in your garden you should never pressure wash, such as decorative items and delicate ceramic pots, as an alternative for cleaning terracotta pots.

 5. Absorbing spills